reneemlee/download-IRS-forms/README.txt

             }
         ]

-    To download a given tax form from range of years, use download_forms function and pass in the form name in a string, the start range of the year, then the range end.
+    To download a given tax form from range of years, use download_forms function and pass in the form name in a string, the start year, then end year.
 The returned forms are an exact match and will be downloaded to a subdirectory named "downloads" under the script's main directory with the name of the form as "Form Name - Year":

     ex: >>> download_forms("Form W-2",2000,2005)